Ukraine says its troops make breakthrough in rebel stronghold

 The fighting has taken a heavy human toll.

 The United Nations said this month that an estimated 2,086 people, including civilians and combatants, had been killed in the conflict.
-That figure nearly doubled since the end of July, when Ukrainian forces stepped up their offensive.
+That figure nearly doubled since the end of July, when Ukrainian forces stepped up their offensive and fighting started in urban areas.